Piscataway, New Jersey: Local government

 In November 1966, Piscataway voters, under the Faulkner Act, approved a Charter Study and elected a Charter Study Commission to recommend the form of government best suited to the township's needs.
 The Commission recommended Mayor-Council Plan F. Voters approved the plan in a referendum in November 1967 and the new form of government was inaugurated on January 1, 1969.
 The township is one of 71 municipalities (of the 564) statewide governed under this form.
 Under Plan F the Mayor is the administrator and the Council is the legislative body.
 A full-time business administrator, appointed by the Mayor with the advice and consent of the Council, and responsible to the Mayor, supervises the day-by-day operation of municipal government.
 The Township Council has seven members, one representing each of four wards, and three at-large members.
 The Mayor and Council members serve four-year terms on a staggered basis, with either the three at-large seats (and the mayoral seat) or the four ward seats up for vote in even years as part of the November general election.

 As of 2024, the mayor of Piscataway is Democrat Brian C. Wahler, whose term of office ends December 31, 2024.
-Members of the Township Council are Council President Gabrielle Cahill (D, 2024; At Large), Council Vice President Dennis Espinosa (D, 2026; Ward 2), Sharon Carmichael (D, 2026; Ward 3), Michele Lombardi (D, 2026; Ward 4), Linwood D. Rouse (D, 2024; At Large – elected to serve an unexpired term), Kapil K. Shah (D, 2024; At Large) and Frank Uhrin (D, 2026; Ward 1).
+Members of the Township Council are Council President Gabrielle Cahill (D, 2024; At Large), Council Vice President Dennis Espinosa (D, 2026; Ward 2), Sharon Carmichael (D, 2026; Ward 3), Michele Lombardi (D, 2026; Ward 4), Laura Leibowitz (D, 2025; At Large), Sarah Rashid (D, 2025; At Large) and Frank Uhrin (D, 2026; Ward 1).

 In May 2021, the Township Council appointed Linwood D. Rouse to fill the at-large seat expiring in December 2024 that had been held by Chanelle Scott McCullum until she stepped down to take a seat on the Middlesex County Board of County Commissioners following the death of Commissioner Kenneth Armwood.
 Rouse served on an interim basis until the November 2021 election, when he was elected to serve the balance of the term of office.

 Camille Fernicola was appointed to fill the at-large seat expiring in December 2016 that had been held by Michael Griffith until his death in November 2014.
 In the November 2015 general election, Fernicola was elected to serve the balance of the term of office.

 Chanelle McCullum was appointed in April 2013 to fill the vacant at-large seat of Kenneth Armwood, who had been the township council president until he was appointed to fill a vacant seat on the Middlesex County Board of Chosen Freeholders.
 McCullum was elected in November 2013 to serve the balance of the unexpired term through its expiration in December 2016.